 - 5 EUR for Parking (coins only!)

 Alternatively, you can hike from the Busbahnhof Kehlsteinhaus to the Eagle’s Nest.
-The hiking trail has 848 meters elevation gain, and it would take up an hour and a half to finish.
+The hiking trail has 848 meters of elevation gain, and it would take up an hour and a half to finish.
 The track is rocky and uneven, however.
 Proper footwear is recommended.

 The Eagle’s Nest is open from the middle of May until the end of October, depending on the weather.
 Visit the official website of Kehlsteinhaus for announcements before going – this is IMPORTANT.